Vanguard Extended Market ETF (NYSEARCA:VXF) Reaches New 52-Week High at $174.62

-Vanguard Extended Market ETF (NYSEARCA:VXF – Get Free Report)’s stock price hit a new 52-week high during mid-day trading on Thursday .
+Vanguard Extended Market ETF (NYSEARCA:VXF – Get Free Report)’s share price reached a new 52-week high during trading on Thursday .
 The company traded as high as $174.62 and last traded at $174.52, with a volume of 18608 shares traded.
 The stock had previously closed at $172.53.

 About Vanguard Extended Market ETF